 Creating a well-supported argument requires more than expressing your personal opinion; it also requires research.
-This process includes conducting background research, discovering what experts have to say about the issue, and evaluating opposing viewpoints.
-The research phase is when you will use logos to strengthen your argument.
+This process includes conducting background research, discovering what other sources and experts have to say about the issue, and evaluating opposing viewpoints.

+In this project, you will use a wide variety of sources, such as books, Websites, newspapers, magazines, blogs, and scholarly articles.
 You have access to a wealth of information through the internet as well as McConnell Library resources.
-To be an effective researcher you need to determine which databases are most likely to guide you to sources that will be useful for the particular project you are working on.
-Simple internet searches may be useful for general overviews, like you would find on Wikipedia, or for finding popular sources on your topic.
+To be an effective researcher you need to determine which types of sources will be useful for the particular project you are working on, and what tools will help you locate such sources.

 - Why do I need to use different types of sources?